Cash Out Explainedby Steven Hubbard

 Say you have a bet on Sweden to beat Mexico in the World Cup.

 But say Mexico score.
-Your CO could go to a loss of your original stake.
+Your cash out could go to a loss of your original stake.
 You can choose to take the loss or let it run and hope Sweden score again and get the win.

 What Is Partial Cash Out?

-If you were nervous with Sweden only being 1-0 up, you could use the partial cash out feature for a guaranteed profit.
-Essentially you can CO a part of your stake but leave a remainder to run until the event finishes.
-You will receive your stake and a certain amount of profit from the bet depending on how much you CO.
+If you were nervous with Sweden only being 1-0 up, you could use the partial cash-out feature for a guaranteed profit.
+Essentially you can cash out a part of your stake but leave a remainder to run until the event finishes.
+You will receive your stake and a certain amount of profit from the bet depending on how much you cash out.

 What Is Automatic Cash Out?

-Just as it says, some betting sites now offer an automatic CO feature.
-You can set a profit value that you wish to CO on.
-If the CO value reaches or exceeds the number you set, your bet will be automatically settled and the funds added to your balance.
+Just as it says, some betting sites now offer an automatic cash-out feature.
+You can set a profit value that you wish to cash-out on.
+If the cash-out value reaches or exceeds the number you set, your bet will be automatically settled and the funds added to your balance.